-MidCap Financial Investment Corporation, a Maryland corporation organized on February 2, 2004, is a closed-end, externally managed, diversified management investment company that has elected to be treated as a business development company ("BDC") under the Investment Company Act of 1940 (the "1940 Act").
-In addition, for tax purposes we have elected to be treated as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
+MidCap Financial Investment Corporation, a Maryland corporation organized on February 2, 2004, is a closed-end, externally managed, diversified management investment company that has elected to be treated as a BDC under the 1940 Act.
+In addition, for tax purposes we have elected to be treated as a RIC under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
 We commenced operations on April 8, 2004 upon completion of our initial public offering that raised \$870 million in net proceeds from selling 62 million shares of common stock at a price of \$15.00 per share (20.7 million shares at a price of \$45.00 per share adjusted for the one-for-three reverse stock split).
-Since then, and through December 31, 2023, we have raised approximately \$2.24 billion in net proceeds from additional offerings of common stock and we have repurchased common stock for \$248.1 million.
+Since then, and through December 31, 2024, we have raised approximately \$2.68 billion in net proceeds from additional offerings of common stock and we have repurchased common stock for \$248.1 million.